y-scope/spider/docs/huntsman/src/index.md

 Spider is a distributed system for executing user-defined tasks.
 It is designed to achieve low latency, high throughput, and robust fault tolerance.

-Spider's docs are separated into following categories:
+Spider's docs are separated into the following categories:

 ::::{grid} 1 1 2 2
 :gutter: 2